opf/legal/saas/service-level-agreement/en.md

 ### 1.1 Availability

 OpenProject GmbH will make the Services available 99.9% of the time, excluding any *Excused Downtime*.
-In a given calendar month, we calculate “Service Availability” as follows:
+In a given calendar month, we calculate *Service Availability* as follows:

 **Service Availability = total minutes Services are available x 100 / (total minutes in the month – Excused Downtime)**